 Following breakfast, we depart the lodge to travel for a couple of hours downstream to the Batang Ai Lake jetty.
 From here we then travel overland back to Kuching with lunch enroute.
 We arrive in Kuching in the late afternoon to check in to the hotel.
 Kuching, a city established by Sir James Brooke, the first White Rajah of Sarawak.
 The White Rajahs refers to a dynasty that founded and ruled the Kingdom of Sarawak from 1841 to 1946, namely the Brookes, who came originally from England.
 In Kuching you can see buildings dating back to the days of the White Rajahs, ancient Chinese temples and colourful markets displaying the produce that first brought traders to Borneo.

 Note: Leeches are found in the forest along the Red Ape Trail.
 Insect repellent is effective against leeches.
 Weather conditions and the water level of local rivers may force our guides to modify the trip in the interests of safety.
 For example, some trekking activities are not possible during heavy rain or a thunderstorm.
-No refunds will be offered if a trek is cancelled or boat transfer delayed due to bad weather or river conditions.
+No refunds can be offered if a trek is cancelled or boat transfer delayed due to bad weather or river conditions.

+After breakfast we transfer to the airport.
 Upon arrival at Mulu airport, you will be transferred to your accommodation.
 In the early afternoon, we venture on a guided tour of the impressive Deer Cave and the Lang's Cave.
 First we stop at the Park Headquarters for registration.
 Visitors are not permitted to enter any of the caves within the Park without a Licensed Park Guide.
 Important both for its high biodiversity and for its karst features, Gunung Mulu National Park, is the most studied tropical karst area in the world.
 The 52,864-ha park contains seventeen vegetation zones, exhibiting some 3,500 species of vascular plants.
 Its palm species are exceptionally rich, with 109 species noted.
 The park is dominated by Gunung Mulu, a 2,377 m-high sandstone pinnacle.
 A wooden plank-walk leads from the National Park headquarters to the cave entrance (approximately 1 hour walk).The Lang's Cave is the smallest of the 4 show caves of Mulu, but boasts some of the most beautiful stalactites and stalagmites.
 Further on we will find the entrance to the Deer Cave, the longest cave passage in the world.
 The main chamber is 174 meters wide and 122 meters high.
 Follow a winding path deeper into the dark cave passage (don't forget your torch light!) to reach the "Garden of Eden", where a hole on the cave ceiling let's in sunlight and a jungle grew inside the cave.
 It truly deserves its name!
 It is also in Deer Cave that you will see the famous rock formation resembling the profile of Abraham Lincoln.
 After the cave exploration, you will wait for the impressive exodus of bats.
 Most evenings at sundown (between 5.30-6.30pm), a spectacular exodus of about 2-3 million wrinkled-lipped freetail bats can be observed as they leave the cave in search of food.
 (Weather-permitting, you may witness millions of bats leaving the cave just before sun sets in order to hunt for food.)
 We walk back to the Park Headquarters, by torchlight accompanied by the calls of hundreds of creatures that spring to life as night falls.
 The return trip is a wonderful time to move through the forest, listening to the calls of the frogs and insects and often seeing fireflies and stick insects.
 Dinner and overnight.

 Overnight: Shared Dormitory with shared bathroom